robert-strandh/SICL/README.md

    (defparameter *b* (boot))
    ```

-   Creating the first environment will take a few minutes.
+   Bootstrapping may take a few minutes.

 8. Start a REPL: